๐Ÿ“Honors Pre-Calculus

 Infinite Geometric Series Sum Formula

-• S=a11rS = \frac{a_1}{1 - r} when r<1|r| < 1—the series converges to this finite value
+• S=a11โˆ’rS = \frac{a_1}{1 - r} when โˆฃrโˆฃ<1|r| < 1.
+The series converges to this finite value.

-• Convergence condition is critical—if r1|r| \geq 1, the series diverges and has no finite sum
+• The convergence condition is non-negotiable.
+If โˆฃrโˆฃโ‰ฅ1|r| \geq 1, the series diverges and has no finite sum.
+Always check this before applying the formula.

-Compare: Finite vs. Infinite Geometric Series—finite series always have a sum; infinite series only converge when r<1|r| < 1.
-Exam questions often test whether you check the convergence condition before applying the formula.
+Compare: Finite vs. Infinite Geometric Series.
+A finite geometric series always has a sum regardless of rr (as long as rโ‰ 1r \neq 1).
+An infinite geometric series only converges when โˆฃrโˆฃ<1|r| < 1.
+Exam questions frequently test whether you verify the convergence condition before plugging in.

 Notation and Special Sequences